 Headstones have been used for centuries, marking the position of graves with a durable, heavy slab of stone that will stay in place for some time, if left undisturbed.
 Friends and family members then have a focal point for visiting the deceased and paying their respects to them.

 Including the individual’s name, date of birth and date of death on the headstone makes it easy to locate their place of rest, for visitors of all kinds.
 Headstones – also known as gravestones and tombstones – provide a space to pay tribute to the deceased through an epitaph, poem or engraved image.

 In days gone by, there were very few types of gravestone available, particularly for ordinary people.
-Now there’s a much wider variety, from traditional upright gravestones to memorials that incorporate benches and everything in between.
+Now there’s a much wider variety, traditional upright gravestones, heart-shaped memorials, book-shaped headstones, memorials that incorporate benches and everything in between.
 With customised options available, there are endless possibilities.